- Low back pain facts

 What is the anatomy of the low back?

-The first step to understanding low back pain is appreciating the normal design (anatomy) of the tissues of this area of the body.
+To understand various causes of low back pain, it is important to appreciate the normal design (anatomy) of the tissues of this area of the body.
 Important structures of the low back that can be related to symptoms in this region include the bony lumbar spine (vertebrae, singular = vertebra), discs between the vertebrae, ligaments around the spine and discs, spinal cord and nerves, muscles of the low back, internal organs of the pelvis and abdomen, and the skin covering the lumbar area.

 The bony lumbar spine is designed so that vertebrae "stacked" together can provide a movable support structure while also protecting the spinal cord from injury.
 The spinal cord is composed of nervous tissue that extends down the spinal column from the brain.
 Each vertebra has a spinous process, a bony prominence behind the spinal cord, which shields the cord's nervous tissue from impact trauma.
 Vertebrae also have a strong bony "body" (vertebral body) in front of the spinal cord to provide a platform suitable for weight bearing of all tissues above the buttocks.
 The lumbar vertebrae stack immediately atop the sacrum bone that is situated in between the buttocks.
 On each side, the sacrum meets the iliac bone of the pelvis to form the sacroiliac joints of the buttocks.